 Let’s take a look at some interesting features of the cameras.

-The Reolink Duo 2 cameras can help you capture images of up 8 megapixels resolution.
+The Reolink Duo 2 cameras can help you capture images of up to 8 megapixels in resolution.
 This means you can set your cameras to record up to as high as 4608 x 1728 pixels.

 Even better, it can help you capture up to 180 degrees field of view, which is an upgrade to the limited field of view, which was a major setback in the Reolink Duo.
 You can record this footage at up to 20 fps, which is more than enough.